CyberKnight4269/Multi-Agent-AI-System/README.md

 # 🧠 Multi-Agent AI System (CLI-Based)

-This project is a **lightweight multi-agent AI system** built with Python that processes user inputs in various formats (PDF, JSON, or plain-text Email), classifies the content type and intent, and routes the input to a specialized agent for structured extraction.
+This project is a **lightweight multi-agent AI system** built with Python that processes user inputs in formats (PDF, JSON, or plain-text Email), classifies the content type and intent, and routes the input to a specialized agent for structured extraction using AI.

 ---